stevewhit/Quote-Retriever/README.md

 ## Installation
 1. Create a free account with <a href="https://iexcloud.io">IEXCloud.io</a> and get a free API token.

-2. Clone the repository and all dependencies
+2. Clone the repository and all dependencies to one root folder.

 ```bash
 git clone https://github.com/stevewhit/Quote-Retriever